Motorbike-specific socks – an often overlooked piece of kit that’s worth a second thought!

 - Helps to cancel out any unpleasant odours

-Socks made from man made fibres such as polyester or a combination of cotton and man made fibres are generally a cheaper option and will certainly do a more than adequate job if budget is a concern.
+Socks made from manufactured fibres such as polyester or a combination of cotton and manufactured fibres are generally cheaper.
+They will certainly do a more than adequate job if budget is a concern.

 One piece of advice given to me by a professional mountaineer has stuck with me all these years: